 How to Keep Bathroom Sink Drain Clean

 This method is a well-known way that you can use to tear apart any hard debris that piles up in the sink.
-What you need is simply boiling water around 2 liters and pour it into the sink.
-For some people, they mix it with a tablespoon of salt or vinegar.
+What you need is simply boil water of around 2 liters and pour it into the sink.
+Some people mix it with a tablespoon of salt or vinegar.
 If the clog still occurs, you can pour another bowl of boiling water and try until the sink works normally.

 This mixture is a very popular combo among many homeowners when it comes to useful and functional housecare hacks.
 You will only need:

 - Boiling water

 To use this combo, the steps that you have to do are: